-Welcome to the English Riviera - 22 miles of outstanding South Devon coastline, seaside resorts, rocky coves, picturesque villages and warm weather, making it one of the top places to holiday in the UK.
+The English Riviera is a 22 mile stretch of outstanding South Devon coastline consisting of seaside resorts, rocky coves, picturesque villages and warm weather, making it one of the top places to holiday in the UK.
 If you’re not sure where we mean then The English Riviera is essentially the Torbay area, acclaimed by the Victorians for its sub-tropical plants, ‘bracing’ sea air and scenic waterfronts.
-Today, it’s a modern Mecca for great family holidays.

 Things to do

 The big draw for the English Riviera is its outstanding beaches, with many of them holding the Blue Flag for cleanliness.
 But you won’t just find sea and sand here – the region has a reputation for excellent cuisine and a range of attractions, festivals and events.
 South Devon has a rich maritime and cultural heritage, and from the Agatha Christie festival to the Dartmouth Regatta, there is something for everyone to enjoy, whether you’re a sleuther or a sailor.
 Art, sailing, water sports, coastal walking and beaches are just some of the main attractions in Torbay.

 Food and drink

 You’ll find plenty of award-winning restaurants across The English Riviera, and the entire region is regarded as a centre for quality European cuisine.
 You’ll be spoilt for choice with local seafood and quality meats and farm produce all on offer.
 You can be as adventurous or as traditional as you like, and even the humble chippy can get rave reviews on the English Riviera.

 If you’re a Poirot fan, the Agatha Christie festival transforms Torbay into an arena of the novelist’s imagination.
 There are steamboats, fancy dress, guided tours and murder mysteries played out every year to celebrate the legacy of one of Britain’s greatest writers, all in character costume and the style of her era.